Find out more about applying for a place at Kingswinford Academy here

 Key Stage 4 - Years 10 to 11

 In Years 10 and 11 all students are prepared for an appropriate number of public examinations.
 The core subjects include English Language and English Literature, Mathematics, Science and Physical Education.
 All students also continue to follow the personal wellbeing and economic wellbeing programmes (RSHE).
-Elements of the curriculum, such as RSE, PSHE and Computing are taught via 'Aspire for Life' days where students follow an alternative timetable for several days each year to cover this content and develop skills in these areas, as well as via the tutor time programme.
+Specific elements of the curriculum, such as RSE, PSHE and Careers are taught during form tutor time, allowing students to cover this content and develop skills in these areas.
 Students follow the DfE statutory curriculum and cover the content throughout the academic year.
 There are certain topics that are delivered cross-curricular, for example contraception and sexual health in science.
 Topics include healthy relationships, intimate and sexual health, mental health and internet safety.

 A wide range of other examination courses are offered annually subject to viable numbers.
 Currently, the range includes: